Connect with others who understand.

 Genetic Testing for Hemophilia A Explained

-Hemophilia A is a rare bleeding disorder in which the blood doesn’t clot easily.
-It occurs when a person has low coagulation or clotting factor levels in their blood.
-Hemophilia A causes mild to severe bleeding symptoms, large bruises, and painful or swollen joints.
+Hemophilia A is a rare bleeding disorder in which a person’s blood doesn’t clot easily.
+It happens when a person makes too little of a type of clotting factor called factor VIII (or factor 8).
+Without enough factor VIII, a person may bleed longer after an injury, have large bruises, or develop painful, swollen joints.
 Hemophilia A is often passed down through family members due to changes in their DNA.

-After a person receives a hemophilia A diagnosis, they may choose to have genetic testing done.
-Genetic testing looks for specific changes in DNA, known as mutations, that affect a person’s ability to make clotting factors.
-Some families may choose to have testing, while others may not.
+After receiving a hemophilia A diagnosis, some people may choose to have genetic testing.
+This testing looks for specific changes in DNA — called variants or mutations — that affect how the body makes clotting factors.
+Some families decide to get tested, while others choose not to.

 What Is Genetic Testing?

-A person may want to have genetic testing done for themselves or a loved one for several reasons.
-Genetic testing can confirm a diagnosis or rule out other health conditions.
-Genetic testing for hemophilia can also diagnose hemophilia in fetuses while still in the womb.
-This helps parents prepare for having a child with hemophilia.
+People may choose genetic testing for different reasons.
+The results can confirm a diagnosis or rule out other conditions.
+Genetic testing for hemophilia can also diagnose the condition in a fetus.
+This can help parents prepare for having a child with hemophilia.

 What Is Genetic Testing for Hemophilia A?